-The creation of the Village Neighborhood zoning district west of Big Marine Lake will be contingent upon infrastructure repairs or upgrades.
+The implementation of the Rural Mixed Use district west of Big Marine Lake will be contingent upon infrastructure repairs or upgrades.
 Most homes in this area are currently served by community sewer, which is aging and to the point of needing repairs.
 The City of Scandia is currently assessing options to best provide wastewater services to this portion of the city, discussed more in Chapter VI.
 Development in this area of the city should be aligned with future wastewater plans and investments.